OMRON

 • Establish crisis response measures when a risk is identified

-Corporate Ethics and Risk Management Committee Structure
+<Structure of the Corporate Ethics & Risk Management Committee>

 Compliance